EasyJet’s Plans to Use Hybrid Plane

 EasyJet has suggested that around 4 percent of fuel that the airline uses annually is taken up by taxiing procedures.
 The airlines have estimated that their aircraft’s typically experience around 20 minutes of taxi time per flight.
 This totals up to around 4 million miles per year.
 Under the plans for the hybrid airplane concept, the pilots would have control of the aircraft’s direction, braking, and speed during taxi operations due to the use of motors in the aircrafts’ electronics, system controllers, as well as main wheels.
 The main goal for EasyJet is to replace the aircraft’s auxiliary power unit (APU) and replace it with a hydrogen fuel cell.
 EasyJet said that the only waste product from this technology would be clean water, which they could easily use to refill the aircraft’s water systems during the flight.

 ASAP Semiconductor is a leading supplier of Aerospace Industry Parts and has the resources to supply an array of EasyJet aircraft products.
-We provide our customers with a simplified and speedy procurement process.
-We ensure that our customers production lines and prototype builds are always up and running effectively.
-We offer cost-effective component solutions by improving our customers’ negotiation power.
-If you are interested in a quote, please contact our friendly sales staff at firstname.lastname@example.org call us toll free at 1-714-705-4780.
+If you are interested in a quote, please contact our friendly sales staff at email@example.com call us toll free at 1-714-705-4780.